The dark moon has come,

 When the bell rang, I sat firm in my humiliation waiting for every last student to leave the class.
 When the teacher saw me sitting there, he came over to me and barked “what the hell are you still doing here?”
 I said, “you wouldn’t let me go to the bathroom, so now I’ve bled out onto everything.”
 He stepped back as if mortified.
 But not because he had just caused so much injury to the psyche of an adolescent girl.
 He stepped back in disgust and anger.
 He told me to get up.
 When I hesitated, he grabbed my elbow and pulled me towards him while barking again, “stand up.”
 When he saw the blood on the chair and on my pants, he said “you’re gonna clean this up this minute, before the next period (class) begins.”
 I was literally numb with humiliation and dissociated at this point.
 I started crying.
 He didn’t acknowledge my tears.
 He simply brought paper towels and green, lime colored cleaning fluid over to the seat, put them in my hands and walked back to his desk.
 He sat down and said nothing.
 He simply watched me like a hawk while I cleaned up the chair.
 I threw the paper towels away, put the cleaning fluid on his desk and walked out of the classroom with my backpack around my waist, trying not to be seen by the other students while I made my way to the bathroom.

 I am not the only revolutionary personality type in my family.
 I am the latest link in a chain of revolutionary women.
 My mother was a bra-burning feminist in the 1960s movement.
 She was on the forefront of the united farmworkers movement and also the anti war protests during the Vietnam war.
 She was and is an activist to this day.
 The night this incident happened, I told my mother about it.
 To her credit, she jumped to my defense and raised absolute hell with the school.
-But to both her dismay and my own, this teacher’s general attitude and reaction towards me as a woman (and all that being a woman entails) was a perfect reflection of the general attitude within society towards women and their periods.
+But this teacher’s general attitude and reaction towards me as a woman (and all that being a woman entails) was a perfect reflection of the general attitude within society towards women and their periods.